sergeyklay/clusterium/docs/source/usage.rst

 2. Ensure you have sufficient memory for large datasets
 3. Try adjusting the alpha and sigma parameters for better clustering results
 4. Remember to use the correct command structure: ``clusx cluster [options]`` instead of just ``clusx [options]``

-For more detailed help, please open an issue on the `GitHub repository <https://github.com/sergeyklay/clusterium/issues>`_.